-exec COMMAND \;

 Copying files in current directory to another

-, a curly bracket pair serves as a placeholder for
+As in find, a curly bracket pair serves as a placeholder for

 replacement text.